oracle/terraform-provider-oci/website/docs/d/database_exadata_infrastructures.html.markdown

 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `contacts` - The list of contacts for the Exadata infrastructure.
 	* `email` - The email for the Exadata Infrastructure contact.
+	* `is_contact_mos_validated` - If `true`, this Exadata Infrastructure contact is a valid My Oracle Support (MOS) contact.
+If `false`, this Exadata Infrastructure contact is not a valid MOS contact.
-	* `is_primary` - True, if this Exadata Infrastructure contact is a primary contact.
-False, if this Exadata Infrastructure is a secondary contact.
+	* `is_primary` - If `true`, this Exadata Infrastructure contact is a primary contact.
+If `false`, this Exadata Infrastructure is a secondary contact.
 	* `name` - The name of the Exadata Infrastructure contact.
 	* `phone_number` - The phone number for the Exadata Infrastructure contact.
 * `corporate_proxy` - The corporate network proxy for access to the control plane network.